 Third is Better Than Fourth

 “Gus never wins.
-Well, third is better than fourth, I guess”?
+Well, third is better than fourth, I guess?”
 Proverbial wisdom from the mouth of babes.
-This honest assessment of my setter’s third place finish at a recent field trial came from our eight-year-old grandson and the comment was quite competitive for a youngster that had once referred to himself as, “Not a sporty guy”.
+This honest assessment of my setter’s, one of multiple, third place finishes at a recent field trial came from our eight-year-old grandson and the comment was quite competitive for a youngster that had once referred to himself as, “Not a sporty guy”.

 As a young man, and much too far beyond, I was emphatic that the point of a game was to win.
 So bad that I recall being banned from family board games for life!
 Though I still believe that winning should be the ultimate goal, there is a great deal to be said for the challenge and the attempt.
 Let’s face it, those that don’t wish to keep score are the ones that can’t muster-up to losing.
 And losing, boys and girls, is also part of the game - and life.